 Check Your Apple ID

-If your Apple ID doesn’t match your other devices, tap Sign Out
+- At the top of the General tab, you’ll see the Apple ID that you’re currently signed in with.
+If your Apple ID doesn’t match your other devices, tap Sign Out.

-Sign back in using the same Apple ID as on your iPhone or iPad
+- If you needed to log out, sign back in using the same Apple ID as on your iPhone or iPad.

 It’s always good practice to check Apple’s System Status for issues and errors before troubleshooting.
 If a problem is on the FaceTime Server side, all you can do is wait for Apple to repair it.

-Go to FaceTime > Preferences and if you see that it says “verifying…”, you need to verify your email to be able to use FaceTime.
+- Go to FaceTime > Settings and if you see that it says “verifying…”, you need to verify your email to be able to use FaceTime.
 Apple sends verification emails when you sign up.
-Check your email to verify
+Check your email to verify.
+If it’s stuck on verifying or if you see the message “Error Occurred During Activation,” read this detailed article on how to fix this issue for Macs.

-If none of the above solutions fix your problem, change your Mac’s DNS settings to Google’s open DNS.
+- If the above doesn’t fix your problem, change your Mac’s DNS settings to Google’s open DNS.

 Using a Firewall With Your Mac?